weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "Well, she has.
 Sit down, please, and tell me all you know."

 "I'd rather stand, thank you, ma'am.
 Well if I must.
-Even when I was a little boy, Henderson Neal was knowed to be a <span id="calibre_link-177" page-number="124" page-name="Page:There Is Confusion.djvu/130" page-index="130" page-quality="3" title="Page:There_Is_Confusion.djvu/130"></span>card-sharp.
+Even when I was a little boy, Henderson Neal was knowed to be a card-sharp.
 There wasn't nobody could stand against him.
 Used to wait for the men on a Saturday night, white and colored.
 He'd meet 'em in the bar and treat, and then ask 'em in on a little game.
 And they'd play, till they was cleaned out.